 - Promote hygiene practices: Ensure all staff and children wash their hands frequently.
 Provide hand sanitizer where soap and water are unavailable.

-- Communicate with families: Inform families about the outbreak and share the steps being taken to address the situation.
-Encourage them to monitor their children for symptoms and keep sick children home.
+- Communicate with families: Inform families about the outbreak and share the steps you are taking to address the situation.
+Encourage them to keep sick children home.

 By implementing these measures, childcare providers can reduce the spread of illness and maintain a safe environment for everyone.